If there’s one thing that we as copywriters should take away from poets, writers, and novelists it’s the art of writing a powerful hook sentence.

 You won’t find your hook sentence on your brochure, in your brand promise, or on the about page on your website.
 Instead, you have to actively search for them by immersing yourself in your customers and employees’ culture.

 Listen to sales calls, read through reviews, find where your ideal customer talks about the pains your product or service solves and dive deep on the words and language they use.

 You can’t get someone to read your hook sentence if your title doesn’t grab their attention.

 Think of your title as a tease to what they’ll learn from your article.
 Are you taking them on a journey?
 Helping them solve their current biggest problems?

-Followed by your hook, it should be just a taste.
+Your title should be just a taste.

 Enough to let them know it’s worth their time reading, but not enough to make them stop reading.

 I’ve written before on advertising and psychology, but I’ve never shared one of the most important things I know about copywriting.

 Also called heuristics, these shortcuts are a vital process that occurs every time we intake new information.
 They remain mostly subconscious, but they’re very much a part of our decision-making process.